jmoore2081/smackgrc/src/pages/index.md

   description: >-
     SMACK provides a powerful solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
+Created by risk, audit and compliance professionals, we began with the most important feature - Reporting.
+SMACK included powerful, dynamic multi-dimensional reporting.
+As professionals in this field, we knew we had to get the reporting right or nothing else would really matter.
+SMACK makes it easy for you to get the data you need from system to drive insightful perspectives of your risk and control environment that will be useful to you in your role and also to a broad range of stakeholders.

-It is the highest value offering in the industry, especially when compared to other applications offering similar features.
-Additionally, there are no separate or additional charges for additional modules.
+    Besides being the most customizable (more on this below) and powerful solution in the industry, it is also the highest value offering in the industry.
+There are no separate or additional charges for additional modules.
 All modules are included.
+Furthermore, you can buy the SMACK app rather than "pay-as-go" like a traditional SaaS pricing model.
+It still lives in the cloud and all you have to pay for ongoing is the Quick Base platform.
 description: >
   Fusce neque libero, molestie id dolor sed, aliquam varius nibh.
 Pellentesque pharetra et est quis consectetur.
 Nunc mattis nisi non purus hendrerit